arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

   information about a module, and for performing our module-level inference.
 * **`JsModuleInfo`**.
 Once the `JsModuleInfoCollector` has done its job, a `JsModuleInfo` instance is created, which is stored as an entry in our module graph.
-But this data structure also implement `TypeResolver` so that our full inference can access the module's types too.
+But this data structure also implements `TypeResolver` so that our full inference can access the module's types too.
 * **`ScopedResolver`**.
 This is the one that is responsible for our actual full inference.
 Its named as it is because it is the only resolver that can really